thegamingbot/Lorenz-Attractor-Parallelization-Algorithm/README.md

 # Lorenz-Attractor-Parallelization-Algorithm
-C programf for visualization of Lorenz Attractor using OpenMP, MPI, CUDA C/C++ and OpenGL.
+C programs for visualization of Lorenz Attractor using OpenMP, MPI, CUDA C/C++ and OpenGL.